How To Deal With Vulnerable Customers

 If the contact centre is not well prepared to handle calls from customers in each of these circumstances, you risk damaging your company’s reputation and, more importantly, harming the customer.

-With this in mind, it was surprising to find that over a third of contact centres (34%) don’t even cover vulnerable customer training in their induction training, as highlighted in chart below.
+With this in mind, it was surprising to find that over a third of contact centres (34%) don’t even cover vulnerable customer training in their induction training, as highlighted in this chart.

 The figures for this chart have been sourced from our webinar: How To Give Excellent Customer Service For Vulnerable People